Board of Directors

-Mike Abkin serves as chairman and treasurer on the Board of Directors of the National Peace Academy.
+Mike Abkin serves as chairman of the Board of Directors of the National Peace Academy and as NPA’s business manager.
+He is a past president of the Global Alliance for Ministries and Infrastructures for Peace and currently sits on GAMIP’s advisory council.
+In addition, Mike serves as treasurer and on the advisory team of the Conscious Elders Network, and on the volunteer staff of Nine Gates Mystery School.
 He previously served on the National Peace Academy staff as Education and Corporate Affairs Coordinator and before that as Director of Operations at Peace Partnership International and Special Projects Coordinator for The Peace Alliance and its Campaign for a U.S. Department of Peace.
 In his former 34-year academic and private sector technical career, Mike applied systems analysis and simulation modeling for international agricultural development and air transportation, including projects that took him to Nigeria, Korea, Austria, and Venezuela.
 Then, at the Foundation for Global Community, Mike designed and facilitated courses related to personal and cultural transformation and sustainability, developed a vocational training program in Afghanistan, and was project manager for the Foundation’s program at the 2004 Parliament of the World’s Religions in Barcelona.
 Mike taught high school French and mathematics with the Peace Corps in Nigeria and has volunteered at home with local nonprofits, city government, and political movements.
 He earned his doctorate in systems science at Michigan State University and served on the faculty at Michigan State from 1971-1981.
 Mike enjoys time with family (especially granddaughter Coco!), traveling in the world, walking in nature, and musing in prose and poetry.

 David Anderson Hooker is a lawyer and former community psychologist with more than 30 years’ experience as a mediator, trainer, and community builder.
 He currently serves as Senior Fellow for Community Engagement Strategies at the University of Georgia’s Fanning Institute for Public Service and Outreach.
 He also continues to serve as Associated Faculty at Eastern Mennonite University’s Center for Justice and Peacebuilding, where he teaches courses and workshops in Mediation, Negotiation, Community Building, Strategies for Trauma Awareness and Resilience, Multiparty Consensus Building and Healing Historical Harms.
 For the past 15 years he has worked in communities and world regions experiencing intense or intractable conflict including Southern Sudan/Northern Uganda, Myanmar, Zimbabwe and Somalia.
 In the United States he served as Community Engagement Advisor to the William Winter Institute for Racial Reconciliation at the University of Mississippi (Oxford) in its Decade of Dialogue to Undo Racism in Mississippi.
 Hooker helped to establish and train community organizers in five regions of that State to conduct multi-racial dialogue and conduct local analysis leading to local actions to address issues of racial inequity.
 Hooker also served as the Director of Research and Training for Coming to the Table – Healing Historical Harms (CTTT).
 The CTTT project originally connected “linked” descendants of former enslaved and former enslavers from the same plantation systems in dialogue processes.
 The project expanded to consider methods of engagement for any community divided by historical trauma.